-“Hey Celes, I recently broke up with my boyfriend.
-He broke up with me because he felt that I didn’t enjoy the physical intimacy (like kissing, hugging or even more) and he didn’t feel appreciated, and was no longer motivated in seeing me due to my behaviour.
+Hey Celes, I recently broke up with my boyfriend.
+He broke up with me because he felt that I didn’t enjoy the physical intimacy (like kissing, hugging or even more) and he didn’t feel appreciated, and was no longer motivated in seeing me due to my behavior.

-“Truth is, I’m not so much of a physical person… and it hurts me because I thought we could connect emotionally and support each other through hard times, only to know that he didn’t see me in the same way.
+Truth is, I’m not so much of a physical person… and it hurts me because I thought we could connect emotionally and support each other through hard times, only to know that he didn’t see me in the same way.
 He told me that although emotional support is important, he felt that a relationship wouldn’t go long without physical intimacy and he complained the lack of spark between us.
-I realized that he is in his early 20s so this (physical intimacy) probably matters to him… but this also made me realize that he didn’t truly love me (and that kinda hurts as well).
+I realized that he is in his early 20s so physical intimacy probably matters to him… but this also made me realize that he didn’t truly love me (and that kinda hurts as well).

-May I ask how you dealt with these kind of stuff?
-Did any of these issues bother you and Ken?
-Thank you!” ~ MadalineADVERTISEMENT
+May I ask how you dealt with these kind of stuff when you were single?
+Did any of these issues bother you and your husband?
+Thank you! – Madaline

 - Body refers to physical compatibility, which includes physical attraction to your partner and sexual compatibility.
 By physical attraction, I don’t mean “love at first sight” because contrary to popular opinion, physical attraction can grow over time as you know someone, even if you didn’t find the person attractive initially.
 I wrote about this before here: Are Looks Important in a Marriage Decision?

-But perhaps he is quite a nice person at heart and behind his blunt words are good intentions.
-Maybe he is not aware of his bluntness, which I find common among many harsh people, and if given the chance, he wants to express himself in a more sensitive way.
-Here, there is potential for him to be emotionally compatible with you.
+But perhaps he is a nice person at heart and behind his blunt words are good intentions.
+Maybe he is not aware of his bluntness, and if given the chance, he wants to express himself in a more sensitive way.
+Here, there is potential for emotional compatibility.
 Even if there is no emotional compatibility now, it doesn’t mean that there won’t be in the future.
-So it’s certainly not the end of this connection, and it’s about nurturing it to see how it can grow.
+So it’s not the end of this connection, and it’s about nurturing it to see how it can grow.

 But what if there is both emotional and mental compatibility, but no physical compatibility?
 What should you do?